andres-erbsen/dename-writeup/dename.md

   prevent peers (who might not have committed to their own requests yet) from intentionally introducing conflicting requests, the requests themselves are not sent yet.
-- **Wait for all the commitments and acknowledge them.** For each commitment received, the server broadcasts a signed acknowledgement that it saw the commitment.
+- **Wait for all the commitments.**
-- **Wait for all acknowledgements for all commitments.** The server waits until it sees that each peer has acknowledged each other server's requests -- a total of
+- **Acknowledge the commitments** -- The server computes the hash of the commitments, signs it and sends it to all other servers.
-  $(N-1)^2$ incoming acknowledgements -- and makes sure that the acknowledgements match the commitments it saw.
+- **Wait for all acknowledgements for all commitments.** The server waits until it sees that each peer has acknowledged the commitments and checks that the hashes match.
+This ensures that all of them saw the same same commitments
 - **Broadcast the requests.** Now that each peer has irreversibly committed to its set of requests, the server can send out its own requests.
 - **Process the requests.** Once requests have come in from each peer, the round's entire set of requests is known, and processed identically on each server.
 To resolve conflicts (names that were assigned to multiple new identities in the same round), a cryptographic psuedorandom number generator is seeded based on the shared state and used to randomly rank the requests.
 Then, for each name, the winning request is processed and stored.
 - **Publish the result.** Once the new set of name registrations has been created, the server broadcasts a signed hash.
 - **Wait for all publishes.**
 - **Start serving the new state to clients.** Once every server has published an identical set of name registrations, the state that is served to clients can be atomically <!-- atomic on that server --> switched to the new one.

 ### Enhancements